JonCooperWorks/harness/README.md

 ### Workflow Steps

-1. **Principal → Signs + Encrypts Exploit**
+1. **Principal → Signs + Encrypts Exploit (Stockpile Creation)**
-   - Principal reviews and approves the exploit
+   - Principal reviews and approves the exploit WASM payload
    - Signs the encrypted payload with principal's private key (ECDSA)
    - Encrypts exploit with AES-256-GCM
-   - Encrypts symmetric key with client's public key (ECDH)
+   - Stores in firm's exploit stockpile (reusable)

-2. **Client → Approves + Signs**
+2. **Client → Signs Execution Arguments (Targeting Approval)**
-   - Client reviews the exploit and approves execution
+   - Client (President) reviews the exploit and approves execution
+   - Client creates execution arguments (targeting information: IPs, ports, etc.)
-   - Client provides harness private key (stored in OS keystore)
+   - Client signs the arguments with their private key (ECDSA)
-   - This key represents cryptographic approval
+   - This signature proves client approval of the specific targeting parameters

 3. **Harness → Verifies Both → Decrypts → Executes**
-   - Verifies principal's signature (proves principal approval)
+   - Verifies principal's signature on the exploit payload (proves principal approval)
-   - Decrypts symmetric key using client's private key (proves client approval)
+   - Verifies client's signature on the execution arguments (proves client approval)
    - Decrypts exploit payload
    - Loads WASM module into sandbox
-   - Executes with provided arguments
+   - Executes with the signed arguments

+**Key Point**: The firm maintains a stockpile of signed exploits (reusable).
+The client signs the args (targeting info) to create a dual-authorized execution message.
+Both signatures are required - principal signs the exploit, client signs the targeting arguments.

 ## Dual Signatures Explained

-### Principal Signature
+### Principal Signature (Exploit Payload)

-- **Purpose**: Proves the exploit has been reviewed and approved by firm leadership
+- **Purpose**: Proves the exploit payload has been reviewed and approved by firm leadership
 - **Algorithm**: ECDSA with P-256 curve
 - **What it signs**: SHA-256 hash of `metadata || encrypted_symmetric_key || encrypted_plugin_data`
 - **Verification**: Harness verifies this signature before decryption
+- **Storage**: Signed exploits are stored in the firm's stockpile (reusable)
 - **If missing**: Execution fails immediately with "signature verification failed"

-### Client Authorization (Harness Key)
+### Client Signature (Execution Arguments)

-- **Purpose**: Proves the client has approved execution of the exploit
+- **Purpose**: Proves the client (President) has approved the specific targeting parameters for execution
-- **Mechanism**: The symmetric key is encrypted with the client's public key (ECDH)
-- **Requirement**: Client must provide harness private key to decrypt
+- **Algorithm**: ECDSA with P-256 curve
+- **What it signs**: SHA-256 hash of the execution arguments JSON (targeting info: IPs, ports, etc.)
+- **Verification**: Harness verifies this signature before execution
-- **Storage**: Private key stored in OS keystore (Keychain/Credential Manager/libsecret)
+- **Storage**: Client's private key stored in OS keystore via the `Keystore` interface (Keychain/Credential Manager/libsecret)
-- **If missing**: Decryption is cryptographically impossible, execution cannot proceed
+- **If missing**: Execution fails immediately - cannot proceed without client approval of targeting

 ### Execution Requirements

 Execution is **cryptographically impossible** without both:

-1. ✓ Valid principal signature (verified with principal's public key)
+1. ✓ Valid principal signature on exploit payload (verified with principal's public key)
-2. ✓ Client's harness private key (required for decryption)
+2. ✓ Valid client signature on execution arguments (verified with client's public key)

-Both conditions must be met.
+Both signatures must be present and valid.
 Missing either authorization results in immediate failure.

+### Keystore Interface

+The keystore is implemented as a Go interface (`crypto/keystore/Keystore`) that provides platform-specific implementations:
+- **macOS**: Keychain Access
+- **Linux**: libsecret/keyring
+- **Windows**: Credential Manager

+This abstraction allows secure, platform-native key storage without exposing private keys to disk.

 ## Features